karatelabs/karate/README.md

   return 'Basic ' + encoded;
 }
 ```
-And here how it works in a test-script.
+And here's how it works in a test-script.
 Note that you need to do this only once within a `Scenario:`,
 perhaps at the beginning.
 ```cucumber
 * header Authorization = call read('basic-auth.js') { username: 'john', password: 'secret' }